 How To Store Slime

 Once you learn how to make glitter slime or any slime in general, you want to keep it stored properly with a good seal, so it keeps as much as stretch as possible!

-Slime lasts quite awhile!
+Slime lasts quite a while!
 I get a lot of questions regarding how I store my slime.
 We use reusable containers in either plastic or glass.
 Make sure to keep your slime clean and it will last for several weeks.
-I love the deli style containers in my recommended slime supplies list here.

 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store or even Amazon.
 For large groups we have used condiment containers as seen here.